 Now, if your dog is calm when you leave the room or the house, it is a sign that they trust you and know you will come back.

-Unfortunately, some dogs suffer from separation anxiety and attachment issues so they may get nervous when you leave.
+Unfortunately, some dogs can deal with anxiousness and attachment issues so they may get nervous when you leave.
 The best thing to do is to talk to your vet and learn ways you can teach your pup to be okay when they’re on their own.